 Heading up button - Indicates that the map is displayed with the vehicle heading to the top of the screen.
 The position of the pointer indicates the direction of north on the map.
-Press to toggle between "North up" and "Heading up" map display states.

-Avoid areas or points - The "X" symbol indicates a point. to be avoided in route calculations.
+Press to toggle between "North up" and "Heading up" map symbol indicates a point, to be avoided in route calculations.